WAEC CBT 2026: Timetable, Exam Format, and Preparation Guide

 Unfamiliarity With Digital Format

 The House of Representatives specifically cited this concern.
-Students uncomfortable with CBT should begin practicing now regardless of the 2026 outcome, as CBT will eventually become standard.
+Students uncomfortable with CBT should begin practicing now, as CBT will eventually become standard across all examination bodies.

 Benefits of CBT